Arisamiga/Linkedin-RSS/README.md

 #

 + Once you have added your Products go to https://www.linkedin.com/developers/tools/oauth/
-+ Select "Create a new access token" and click "Create Token" Select your app and make sure you have the r_liteprofile, w_member_social scopes selected.
++ Select "Create a new access token" and click "Create Token" Select your app and make sure you have the `r_liteprofile`, `w_member_social` scopes selected.
 + Press "Request Access Token" and you will be asked to login.
 After Successfully logging in you will be given your Access Token.

 # Notices